Henri Feulard

-Henri Feulard (1858–1897) was a leading French dermatologist.
+Henri Feulard ([ɑ̃ʁi følaʁ]; 20 May 1858 – 4 May 1897) was a French dermatologist.

 Life

 Henri Feulard was born in Paris on 20 May 1858.
 He trained as a physician in the hospitals of Paris, interning at the Hôpital Saint-Louis, which at the time specialized in dermatology and venereology.

 In 1886, he became Professor Jean Alfred Fournier's Chief of Clinic (a position in French teaching hospitals that meant being day-to-day head of a department nominally run by a professor), and helped found the dermatological library in the Hôpital Saint-Louis.
 He was appointed librarian in 1890, and the library was later renamed Bibliothèque Henri-Feulard – Centre de documentation dermatologique.

 Feulard was an organizer and the secretary of the first International Congress of Dermatology, held in Paris in August 1889.
 He also attended the second International Congress of Dermatology, in Vienna (1892), and the third, in London (1896).
 He published extensively on clinical dermatology, primarily in the Annales de Dermatologie et de Syphiligraphie, of which he became editor-in-chief in 1890.

 From 1892 Feulard also worked at the infirmary of the Prison Saint-Lazare, a women's prison where monthly medical inspections of registered prostitutes were carried out.